|S E A R C H D V D B e a v e r|

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

-Like many Altman films That Cold Day in the Park is highly textured looking thick with some intentionally hazy (through the rain etc.) sequences modest Blu-ray transfer from Olive Films.
+Like many Altman films That Cold Day in the Park is highly textured looking thick with some intentionally hazy (through the rain, glass block etc.) sequences modest Blu-ray transfer from Olive Films.
 This is only single-layered and contrast looks a shade dusty - but this is probably more the condition of the original production.
 I don't know that dual-layering would benefit the visuals extensively.
 Laszlo Kovacs cinematography has some curious, obtuse touches that seem more significant in 1080P.
 Detail is modest and there is no real depth but there is some grain and hints of noise.
 If you didn't know better - you might accept these visuals style to be very Altman-esque.
 It looked quite heavy in-motion which I can only presume is very accurate.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION